Music Student Ambassadors

 When and how did you choose your major(s)/minor(s)?

-I have always had a passion for teaching and music but growing up, I was pressured from my peers and teachers to enter the medical field.
-So, my plan was to in fact to go to medical school and become an eye doctor.
-But, the summer before entering high school, I had a dream that was me as a band director.
-So, I knew without a doubt that I should pursue my dreams instead of following what everyone else wanted for me.
+I have always had a passion for teaching and I loved music and how it could influence people for the better so I said “why not do both?”.
+But growing up, I was pressured by my peers and teachers to enter the medical field so that’s what I told adults that would ask young me.
+The summer before entering high school, I had a dream that I was a band director taking my band to contest.
+I took that as a sign that I should pursue my dreams instead of following what everyone else wanted for me.

 What would you tell a high school student about your major?
 What is most important for them to know if they’re interested in pursuing that field of study?

 The advice I would give to anyone curious about pursing music as a career is to make sure they know what all it involves.
-To me, music education is a major that you need a passion and a drive for it because it can be tedious at times.
-And at the end of the day, that drive makes it easier to remind yourself why you are in school when times get tough.
-It is a fun major, but for most people (including me) it is a major that involves learning content that you have heard absolutely nothing about but the staff here has no problem helping!
+Maybe have a call or coffee with an ambassador, recruiter, alumni, band director, or an advisor.
+To me, music education is a major that you need a passion and a drive for because although fun, it can be tedious at times.
+And at the end of the day, that drive gives you the reminder of why you are doing this (you chose your reason:)).
+Personally, my freshman year was the most I have ever learned about music and it was a little overwhelming at first.
+But with the combination of the staff helping me and an open mind I learned and learned like no one’s business.

 What has been one of your most memorable or enjoyable moments at UM?

-I have to say, the very first time performing the grove show my freshman year was surreal.
-It is so loud, yet I could hear my racing heartbeat as we performed the hype coral.
+I have to say, the very first time performing the Grove show my freshman year was surreal.
+It was so loud, yet I could hear my racing heartbeat as we performed the hype coral.
 The fans cheering just brought me so much happiness.

 What do you hope to do after you graduate?
 What are your career goals/ plans for post-graduation?